Mr94t3z/PADesa-V2/README.md

  * Debugger PIN: 123-456-789
 ```

-Seventh, you can now access the Flask application in your web browser by `visiting` http://127.0.0.1:5000/.
+7. You can now access the Flask application in your web browser by `visiting` http://127.0.0.1:5000/.